Sarah Lyman Day of Community Service

 Laurel School and The YWCA Norma Herr Women’s Center

 Join us for a morning of self-care and caring for others!
 We’ll kick off the morning with a yoga session with certified instructor Eme Tesar ’13.
 The practice is designed for all experience levels---whether it’s your first time or you do lotus pose daily!

 Then we will prepare care kits to donate to women at the YWCA of Greater Cleveland’s Norma Herr Women’s Center (NHWC).
-Participants will receive a list of the NHWC's most needed items and we would appreciate any you are able to contribute to the care kits.
+A list of the NHWC's most needed items for care kits is provided below.
+Item contributions brought to the event are appreciated but not required.